leishasuv29/Clay-to-Cosmos/README.md

 ## 🌿 About the Project

 With growing awareness around sustainability, **Clay to Cosmos** was created to inspire individuals and communities through thoughtful, aesthetic Ganpati idol designs.
-Our platform acts as a seasonal visual hub — *think Pinterest, but entirely devoted to Ganesh Chaturthi.
+Our platform acts as a seasonal visual hub — *think Pinterest, but entirely devoted to Ganesh Chaturthi*.
 Whether you're looking for traditional clay styles or modern eco-friendly concepts, you’ll find a variety of ideas to bring your vision to life.

 ---